biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Let’s take a few minutes now to explore the various features of Emperor.
 Open a new browser window with the 'Emperor tutorial <https://biocore.github.io/emperor/tutorial_index.html#section1>'__ and follow along with your test data.

+Another way to study the beta diversity is by measuring the beta diversity group significance.
+Beta diversity group significance measures whether groups of samples are significantly different from one another using a permutation-based statistical test.

 Altering Workflow Analysis Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~